On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages

-Where:\\
+where

-Similarly to the case of a robot's vertex in contact with an obstacles edger, the solutions to Equation~\ref{eq:e_v_1} are two parameterized angles $\tau_1, \tau_2$ that represent potential transitions between \Cfree and \Cforb.
+Similarly to the case of a robot's vertex in contact with an obstacles edges the solutions to Equation~\ref{eq:e_v_1} are two parameterized angles $\tau_j$, for $j\in\{1,2\}$, that represent potential transitions between \Cfree and \Cforb.
 Again, these angles may represent intersections that are not on the robot's edge but on the line supporting the edge.
-Namely if we obtain $s_1, s_2$ by plugging $\tau_1, \tau_2$ to one of the two following equations and $s_i \notin [0,1]$ then we should not consider the corresponding $\tau_i$.
+Namely, if we obtain $s_j$ by plugging $\tau_j$ into either one of the two following equations and $s_j \notin [0,1]$ then we should not consider the corresponding~$\tau_j$.

 }